okteto/samples/golang/README.md

 In the `manifest/` directory you also have raw Kubernetes manifests that we will use in this guide to deploy the application in the cluster.
 Okteto works however independently of your common deployment practices or tools.

-> If you don´t have `kubectl` installed, follow this [guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+> If you don't have `kubectl` installed, follow this [guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 Run the Math app by executing: